This recipe makes perfect Chinese pork belly with a delicious sticky 5 spice sauce.

 - 1 Tbsp sesame seeds

 Preheat oven to 170°C fan bake.
 Place pork into an ovenproof baking dish and sprinkle with flour to coat the meat.

 Combine all of the marinade ingredients in a jug, stir together then pour over the pork.
 Use tongs to coat all of the pork with the sauce then pour in the stock.

-Cover with the lid or foil then bake for 2 hours.
+Cover with the lid or foil then bake for 1 hour and 45 minutes.
 Remove from the oven, stir, then add 1 cup of boiling water.